habanoz/tech-feed/_posts/2024-10-15-demystifying-neural-network-activations-In-ytorch.md

 $$\frac{\partial y}{\partial z}$$

 This is the expression that we needed to calculate partial derivatives above.
-Now lets repeat what we have learnt: In order to calculate partial derivatives of we need the gradient of the output and some variables.
+Now lets repeat what we have learnt: In order to calculate partial derivatives, we need the gradient of the output and some variables.
 Output gradient is provided by pytorch.
-In multiplication case, variables are operands, namely x and W. For other operations, variables change.
-Which variables are necessary for gradient calculation depends on the operation. e.g. for derivative of sum operation no variable is needed because derivative of sum is just 1.

 Since we need input variables in backward pass to calculate partial derivatives, we need to save them in forward pass.
 This is the source of activation memory.

+In multiplication case, variables are operands, namely x and W. For other operations, variables vary.
+Which variables are necessary for gradient calculation depends on the operation. e.g. for derivative of sum operation no variable is needed because derivative of sum is just 1.

 ## Pytorch Tensors

 In pytorch everything is a tensor.
 From memory point of view, network weights, input or activations are all the same.
 They are tensors saved in the memory.

 Input tensors, typically, are not modified.
 They are not adjusted to improve the network output.
 Hence input tensors do not require gradients.
-But weights and all activations do require gradients.
+Weights do require gradients.
+If a weight does not collect gradients it is said to be frozen.

 For activations, if one of the inputs to the operation requires gradient, then the resulting activation also requires gradients.
+As a result, activations almost always requires gradients to be calculated.

 An input to an operation can be one of weight, input or activation e.g. result from another operation.

 What happens when a weight is used in an operation?
 What will happen if the weight tensor needs to be saved for backward pass?
-Will occupy more memory space?
+Will it occupy additional memory space?
 The answer is no!
 Pytorch will create a new tensor but it will point to the same memory location of the original weight tensor, thus no additional memory will be used.

 ### Torch CUDA Caching Allocator